Vaporbook/BookGluttonEpub/Readme.txt

 TODO

-Clean up the code!
+1.Clean up the code!
 Production-tested but messy.
+2.Add some test scripts and test epub/OPS content

 Usage Examples: